joshbegley/nyt-latest/previous.md

 `The ships were hit near Oman on Monday, the latest attacks on vessels in the Persian Gulf.
 Oil prices rose more than 2 percent.`\
 https://www.nytimes.com/2026/09/01/business/ships-oil-hormuz-iran-war.html

-**Tropical Storm Edouard Grows Stronger as it Nears Texas and Louisiana Coastline**\
+**Tropical Storm Edouard Makes Landfall Near Texas-Louisiana Border**\
 `The storm made landfall near the Texas and Louisiana state line on Tuesday afternoon.`\
 https://www.nytimes.com/2026/09/01/weather/tropical-storm-edouard-texas-louisiana.html

 **John Galliano Exhibit Implosion Causes a Mess at the Met**\